MARS (ticket reservation system)

-MARS (マルス, Marusu) is a train ticket reservation system used by the Japan Railways Group (JR Group) companies and travel agencies in Japan.
-It was developed jointly by Hitachi Rail and the former Japanese National Railways (JNR), and later inherited by the Railway Information Systems Company (JR Systems), which is jointly owned by the seven JR Group companies.
-Originally short for Magnetic-electronic Automatic Reservation System, the name was later reinterpreted as Multi Access Reservation System, before being reverted to its original meaning.
+MARS (マルス, Marusu) is the train ticket reservation system used by the Japan Railways Group (JR Group) companies and travel agencies in Japan.
+It was developed jointly by Hitachi Rail and the former Japanese National Railways (JNR), and was later inherited by Railway Information Systems (JR Systems), which is jointly owned by the seven JR Group companies.
+Staffed station ticket offices equipped with MARS terminals are known as (みどりの窓口, Midori no Madoguchi).